Nucc/check.it/README.md

 The Code Review Tool
 ==============================

 Check.it is a simple code review tool for Git focusing on easy usage.
+You can find more information on http://nucc.github.com/check.it.

 How to install